ItinerantMonolith/Community-Assessment-Support/README.md

 5. ...be able to select one or more of the predefined reports to generate.
 6. ...be able to unselect specific elements of the request (geographic areas, reports) before requesting the reports.
 7. ...be able to see the results of all of the chosen reports from the selected year(s) and geographic area(s).
+8. ...be able to review the source of data for each report

 ## Tracking
 #### Task tracking will be on a kanban board at Trello: https://trello.com/b/hNTAwNWs